Metro board expresses wariness over increased debt but gives tentative approval

 Other board members said they worried about Metro’s later capital needs if the transit agency used all of its credit in more recent years.

-“I’m concerned about the period from that point — ’28 to ’31 — where apparently we will have expended all of our dedicated funds,” said board member and Loudoun County Supervisor Matt Letourneau.
+“I’m concerned about the period from that point — ’28 to ’31 — where apparently we will have expended all of our dedicated funds,” said board member and Loudoun County Supervisor Matthew F. Letourneau (R-Dulles).
 “Then how do we fund the capital program?
 So we need to start thinking about that.”

 The full board is expected to vote on the bond sale proposal this spring.